-Luxury 7-night Norway touring holiday combining the two Norwegian sea-faring cities of Bergen and Alesund
+Luxury 7-night Norway two-centre holiday combining by the two cities of Bergen and Alesund by Hurtigruten ferry

 Highlights